 And it’s easy.
 All you need is a handful of toppings, which you probably already have in your pantry, and a tub of plain yogurt.
-I recommend using Greek yogurt because it’s thicker, so kids can use an ice cream scoop to dish it up, which is part of the appeal.1.
-START by putting out as many toppings as suits your fancy:
+I recommend using Greek yogurt because it’s thicker, so kids can use an ice cream scoop to dish it up, which is part of the appeal.

-- Dried fruits such as cranberries, diced apricots or raisins
+- 1/4 cup dried fruits such as cranberries, diced apricots or raisins

 - 1/4 cup chopped dark chocolate or chocolate chips

 - 2 to 3 cups plain greek yogurt

 - Start by putting out all the ingredients in small bowls.

 - Set out serving bowls and spoons.